 Having a wide range of options to pick from can be overwhelming, especially when you have specific needs.
-However, in this guide we cover things from installation techniques, how long extensions last, to the pros and cons of each type so you can make the right decision.
+However, in this guide we cover things from hair extension installation techniques, how long extensions last, to the pros and cons of each type so you can make the right decision.

 Clip-In Hair Extensions

 Clip-in hair extensions are popular because they’re easy to use and remove.
 Use them when you want to amp up your look with a temporary hair extension and simply remove before bed to properly maintain the extensions.